Surviving a Biological Warfare (BW) Attack.

 Following a gas attack or an attack involving the rapid spread of a non–contagious biological agent like anthrax, how to minimize the risk of contamination depends on how close you are to the epicentre of the attack and whether you are inside or outdoors.
 If you are inside a building and the attack is outside, stay put.
 If you are in a building that is attacked get out as fast as possible.
 If you are outside and the attack is outside, get into a building as fast as possible.
 If you are in an underground railway system that is attacked, get out as fast as possible.
 You should also get out of an underground system if the attack is outside and head for a building because the gas or anthrax will flood the underground system, these substances being heavier than air.
 For the same reason, if you are in a building you should head for the top floors, as these will be contaminated last.
 If you are caught outside, you should avoid low lying ground, as these agents will collect there.
 If you are in a vehicle, stay in it and try to drive out of the area.In a building – chemical weapons and anthrax

 Shut and lock all doors and windows.
 Turn off air conditioners, heaters, ventilation systems, all electrical appliances; close all water and gas taps.
 Place plugs in hand basins and baths and seal round them.
 If possible, seal these openings with thick tape, such as Gaffer (Ducting) tape or even Sellotape if that is all you have to hand and preferably do the same around the doors and windows.
 Pay particular attention to the bottom of doors.
 If you have a radio, listen for instructions from the authorities (ignore Media comment).
-If you have read the sections in this book on food and water, you will know that you can survive 3–4 days without water, depending on your initial electrolyte levels and several days without food.
-Hopefully, when thirst drives you outside, the worst risk will be over.
-You should only drink bottled water because all other supplies will probably be contaminated (see notes above under chemical weapons).Biological attack
+You can can survive 3–4 days without water, depending on your initial electrolyte levels, and several days without food.
+Hopefully, the worst risk will be over when thirst drives you outside seeking water.
+You should only drink bottled water because all other supplies will probably be contaminated.Biological attack

 As a survivor of such an attack, you have to face some very hard facts.
 If you want to survive, you must do nothing to put yourself or others at risk of contamination.
 This may involve some heart breaking decisions, such as not being able to collect children from school, using force to defend yourself, not going to help people who are suffering terribly because they are infected, etc. You may as well make all these ethical/moral decisions now in case you have to face them and decide how you would conduct yourself should the worst arise.

-In such a situation, leaders will emerge.
+Leaders will emerge in such a situation.
 You should rapidly evaluate if you consider they know what they are talking about and if their decisions are rational, logical and sound.
-The same applies if you are given orders by an official; is the person acting on his/her own initiative or do they have good intelligence on which to base his/her judgements.
+The same applies if you are given orders by an official; is the person acting on his/her own initiative or do they have good intelligence on which to base his/her judgements?
 You have to be aware that group pressure can be counterproductive.
-A group of people can rapidly establish norms based on conventional ethics and wisdom, be aware that convention and ethics have all just flown out of the window.
+A group of people can rapidly establish norms based on conventional ethics and wisdom.
+Be aware that convention and ethics have all just flown out of the window.
 If you are a survivor, you will need to think things through yourself and act accordingly.Aftermath